Kravis Summer Arts Camp

 Band

-Students in the band session will be placed on 1 of 2 brass instruments, trumpet or trombone.
+Students will be placed on 1 or 2 brass instruments, trumpet or trombone, and/or 1 of 2 woodwind instruments, clarinet or flute.
 They will learn how to hold the instrument, how to make a good sound, and will even learn a few popular melodies in time for the performance on the last day of camp.
 Students will also be introduced to concepts like rhythm, pulse, tempo, pitch, tone, tuning, harmony, and will learn the basics of improvisation.

 High School Camp